AnotherGoose/Multi-Sensors-Fusion-for-High-Resolution-3D-Lidar-videos/Adaptive_Sampling/Task_Based_AS/Pixel_Distribution/README.md

 * **RWMH** - The new sub-sampled output (not-interpolated)

 ### RandomWalkMetHastingsInstance(img, mask, pixels, bConst, roiConst, sigma, N)
 **RandomWalkMetHastingsInstance** is the setup function to generate a feature map and a uniform spread of pixels for the Random Walk Metropolis-Hastings algorithm for an **Instance segmentation** adaptation.
 The feature map and uniform spread function is found within distribution utils.
 #### Inputs
-* **img** - openCV input image (depth map)
+* **img** - OpenCV input image (depth map)
 * **mask** - A mask defined by Mask-RCNN defining areas either true of false depending if an object is detected within that pixel or not
 * **pixels** - New amount of pixels to sub-sample the input image by
 * **bConst** - background constant weight for feature map